-Swedish PM removes two ministers in data scandal, opposition wants more
+CORRECTED-UPDATE 2-Swedish PM removes two ministers in data scandal, opposition wants more

 4 Min Read

-STOCKHOLM (Reuters) - Swedish Prime Minister Stefan Lofven replaced two ministers on Thursday in a scandal over the leaking of sensitive data, trying to avoid the more drastic option of calling an early election.
+STOCKHOLM, July 27 (Reuters) - Swedish Prime Minister Stefan Lofven replaced two ministers on Thursday in a scandal over the leaking of sensitive data, trying to avoid the more drastic option of calling an early election.

 Faced with a political crisis over a botched IT outsourcing deal, Lofven sacrificed his interior and infrastructure ministers rather than hold a snap vote more than a year ahead of schedule.

-But he retained his defense minister, defying opposition parties who had pressed for the removal of all three ministers.
+But he retained his defence minister, defying opposition parties who had pressed for the removal of all three ministers.

 "I have to take responsibility for the country.
 It wouldn't serve Sweden to throw the country into a political crisis," Lofven told a news conference, citing the many challenges Sweden and the European Union were facing, including Brexit.